Respecting your rights and those of others

 Reporting harassment, discrimination or sexual misconduct

 The University student complaints webpage on ‘Reporting harassment, bullying, discrimination or sexual misconduct’ provides information on anonymous and formal reporting procedures, including how to report a student or a staff member, and sources of support, in addition to the processes outlined below.
-The University has also launched a Report+Support website which aims to unite these formal and anonymous reporting systems on one platform for all kinds of discrimination, abuse, bullying, harassment, and sexual misconduct.
+The University has a Report+Support website which aims to unite these formal and anonymous reporting systems on one platform for all kinds of discrimination, abuse, bullying, harassment, and sexual misconduct.

 Harassment and discrimination include behaviour which violates your dignity or creates an intimidating, humiliating or offensive environment connected to one or more protected characteristics: age, disability, gender reassignment, race, religion or belief, sex, sexual orientation.